tomonocle/miscellany/management.md

 -----------------------
 ### Honest
 Display sincerity, integrity, and candor in all your actions.
-Deceptive behavior will not inspire trust.
+Deceptive behaviour will not inspire trust.

 ### Competent
 Base your actions on reason and moral principles.
 Do not make decisions based